Xabi Alonso: 2006–2009

-Alonso returned from injury at December 2007, but over the following months he increasingly faced competition for a place in midfield from Javier Mascherano and Lucas.
+Alonso returned from injury in December 2007, but over the following months he increasingly faced competition for a place in midfield from Javier Mascherano and Lucas.
 His role in Liverpool's five-man midfield role was assured, however, as Rafael Benítez regarded him as "a top class player", stating that Alonso had the ability to change games and break down the opposition's defence.
-Alonso made his 100th league appearance for Liverpool on 12 January 2008 against Middlesbrough.
+Alonso made his 100th league appearance for Liverpool on 12 January 2008 in a 1–1 away draw against Middlesbrough.

 The 2008 summer transfer window suggested a move away from Merseyside, as Liverpool pursued England international Gareth Barry to replace Alonso.
 By the start of the 2008–09 season, neither Alonso or Barry had moved club but the drawn-out transfer saga had left the Spaniard feeling unsettled at Liverpool and unsure of his position in the team.
 However, the club's fans did much to restore his spirits, supporting him on and off the pitch, and Alonso responded to this, saying:

-"[The fans] couldn't have done more to show me how they felt...
+[The fans] couldn't have done more to show me how they felt...
 If I went out for lunch or a coffee, there was always someone who would come over and say, 'We'd love you to stay'.
-I'm just glad that, in the end, nothing came of it [the transfer] because it wasn't something I ever asked for."
+I'm just glad that, in the end, nothing came of it [the transfer] because it wasn't something I ever asked for.

-Despite the events of the summer, Alonso made a confident start to the season and both his peers and the press praised his strength of character, citing his influence as a factor in the team's strong opening to the season.
+Despite the events of the summer, Alonso made a confident start to the season and both his peers and the press praised his strength of character, citing his influence as a factor in the club's strong start to the season.
 Alonso's importance to the team was further underlined when he scored the only goal, through a deflection, in a 0–1 victory against Chelsea, making Liverpool the first away team to win at Stamford Bridge in over four years.
-Statistical analysis reflected Alonso's good form: on 11 December, figures from Opta Sports revealed that he was the first Premier League player to complete 1,000 successful passes in the season.
-His last goal for Liverpool came in their 1–3 away win at Hull City on 25 April, striking after his free kick deflected off the Hull wall.
+Statistical analysis reflected Alonso's good form: on 11 December, figures from Opta Sports revealed he was the first Premier League player to complete 1,000 successful passes in the season.
+His last goal for Liverpool came in their 1–3 away win at Hull City on 25 April 2009, striking after his free-kick deflected off the Hull wall.